fleetdm/fleet/docs/02-Deploying/FAQ.md

 ## What is duplicate enrollment and how do I fix it?

-Duplicate host enrollment is when more than one host enrolls in Fleet as the same identifier (in osquery terms this is the node key).
+Duplicate host enrollment is when more than one host enrolls in Fleet using the same identifier (hardware UUID or osquery generated UUID).
 This can be caused by cloning a VM Image with an already enrolled osquery client.
 To resolve the issues, it's advised to configure `--osquery_host_identifier` to `uuid`, and then delete the single host record for that whole set of hosts in the Fleet UI.
 You can find more information about
 [host identifiers here](https://github.com/fleetdm/fleet/blob/main/docs/02-Deploying/02-Configuration.md#osquery_host_identifier).